cycai0312/autograder-server/README.md

 ## System Requirements

 **Supported Operating Systems:**
-- Ubuntu 18.04 or later
+- Ubuntu 20.04 or later

 It may be possible to run the server tests on OSX.
 If you decide to try this, you're on your own.
-Newer versions of Ubuntu are probably ok, but may require extra effort to install Postgres 9.5 or change the configuration to use a newer version (the latter applies to full stack development and deployment).
+Newer versions of Ubuntu are usually ok.

 ## Clone and Checkout
 ```